 Here is an overview of commonly used cranes and their functions:

-Mobile cranes - As the name suggests, they are designed to move around the job site easily.
+- Mobile Cranes - As the name suggests, They are primarily cranes on truck carriers and are highly versatile for a number of scenarios.
+The platform of these devices could be railed or wheeled.
+They are equipped with mechanically driven telescopic hydraulic boom sections and winches that control wire rope hook block for vertical hoisting. are designed to move around the job site easily.
 These can be mounted on movable tracks called crawler, which is designed to be used on all types of grounds, including soft terrains.
 With excellent counterweight control, they can typically lift 80 to 825 tonnes.

 Mobile cranes can be classified into boom trucks and carriers.
 Telescopic boom cranes use hydraulic cylinders to extend and retract the boom.
 So, they are also called hydraulic cranes.
 Lattice boom is modular, where short boom segments are inserted manually.
 By inserting lattice boom extensions manually to the tip of the telescopic boom, the reach height can be further extended.